 Viewer experience – Users can view and watch videos in high definition with player controls that let them pause, remind, and fast forward through the videos.

-Mass reach – Because these video hosting platforms are available all over the world, users from anywhere can view your videos.
+Mass reach – Because these platforms are available all over the world, users from anywhere can view your videos.

 Now that we got that out of the way, we can jump into the fun part, choosing a platform to host videos online…

-But before we dive into the list of video hosting sites, you’ll want to understand the difference between public and private video hosting platforms, so with that in mind, let’s party!
+But before we dive into the list of video hosting sites, you’ll want to understand the difference between public and private platforms, so with that in mind, let’s party!

-To host videos publicly, or not to host video publicly?
+To host videos publicly, or not to host videos publicly?

 That is the question indeed.